learn-co-students/dc-web-082718/50-deployment_lecture/Readme.md

 ### Method 1: Rails on Heroku, React on Now

 Part the first.
-In which we prepare the Rails App for deployment -
+In which we prepare the Rails App for deployment

     - sign up for Heroku, install Heroku CLI.
     - initialize app with postgres using the tag `--database=postgresql`.
 If initialized with sqlite3, swap out the gem for         `gem pg` in gemfile, and update `application/database.yml` to reflect changes.
     - configure CORS to allow incoming requests

 Part the second.
 In which we create the heroku app and deploy.

     - run `heroku logs` to debug

 Part the third.
 In which we prepare the React app for deployment.

     - configure your fetch URL to responde to production and development environments:

-      `const URL = process.env[“NODE_ENV”] === ‘development’ ? ‘http://backend.herokuapp.com/hogs':      ‘http://localhost:3000/hogs'`
+      `const URL = process.env[“NODE_ENV”] === ‘development’ ? ‘http://backend.herokuapp.com/hogs' : ‘http://localhost:3000/hogs'`

 Part the fourth.
 In which we create the now app and deploy.
+    - `now`

 ### Method 2: Rails on Heroku, React _gasp_ served from Rails